WICG/attribution-reporting-api/AGGREGATE.md

   Note that the true key used to track batches will be `privacy_budget_key` concatenated with `round_to_hour(scheduled_report_time)`.
 The latter is omitted from the key to allow server-side recording to be time-bounded.
-All reports that share a privacy budget key should be sent to the aggregation service at the same time (in any order).
+All reports that share a (true) privacy budget key should be sent to the aggregation service at the same time (in any order).

 Note: if [debugging](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md#optional-extended-debugging-reports)